greenbone/python-gvm/docs/usage.rst

 Sometimes networking setups can be complex and hard to follow.
 Connections may be aborted randomly or an invalid command may have arrived at the server side.
-Therefore it may be necessary to debug the connection handling and especially the protocol commands.
+Because of this, it may be necessary to debug the connection handling and especially the protocol commands.

 **python-gvm** uses the `logging`_ package internally.
-Therefore to enable simple debug output appended to a *debug.log* file the following code can be
+To enable a simple debug output appended to a *debug.log* file the following code can be
 used: